HOLINESS IN THE FAMILY

 That’s why, our author concludes, education of effort will find in Christian faith and practice the indispensable help without which it will be doomed to failure.

 The coming year is a good time for effort, so let’s encourage children to meditate on the example of Jesus and to turn to Him for the graces they need, so as to make and keep good, concrete resolutions in relation to their duty as students.
-We can help them do this by reading the lives of saints who have been model pupils, or by mottos such as:
+We can help them do this by reading the lives of saints who have been model pupils, or by mottoes such as:

 • “Nothing is impossible to a valiant heart” (Jacques Cartier).